DanielBrett/Introduction-to-R/README.md

 ---

 ## Next Steps
-If you are looking to continue enhancing your knowledge of R, check out our other R workshops or try out one of the options below!
+If you are looking to continue enhancing your knowledge of R, check out the options below!

 [YaRrr!
 The Pirate's Guide to R](https://bookdown.org/ndphillips/YaRrr/)

 [W3Schools R Tutorial](https://www.w3schools.com/r/default.asp)

-**This workshop is brought to you by the Brock University Digital Scholarship Lab.
-For a listing of our upcoming workshops go to [Experience BU](https://experiencebu.brocku.ca/organization/dsl) if you are a Brock affiliate or [Eventbrite page](https://www.eventbrite.ca/o/brock-university-digital-scholarship-lab-21661627350) for external attendees.**